-Performance Indicators (PI's) Impact of Innovative Measure (compared to current situation) direct/indirect; temporary/permanent; short/long term; probability; reversibility Score
+Performance Indicators (PI's) Impact of Innovative Measure (compared to current situation) direct/indirect; temporary/permanent; short/long term; probability; Score

+· reversibility

-Environmenta I Impact
+Environmenta • 7

 Sustainability of Design Deliberate use of nature or natural processes

 Area required for implementation on-site

 Emission of greenhouse gases by the innovation's implementation or construction

 Made of recycled or recyclable materials

 Favouring Ecosystem Services?

 Remarks

 Overall Score (T)

 Environmental Impact Surface water quality

-- Surface water quantity
+• Surface water quantity

 Ground water quality

 Ground water quantity

 Sea water quality

 Soil quality

 Air quality

 Debris generation

 Noise or Vibration generation

 Landscape quality

 Remarks

-· Overall Score (T)
+Overall Score (T)

-Ecological Area of protected habitats
+Ecological Impact Area of protected habitats

-Impact

 Quality of protected habitats

-Natura 2000 (or otherwise
+Natura 2000 (or otherwise protected) species(birds,

-protected) species(birds,

 vegetation, fish, mammals, other animals)

 Area of non-protected nature

 Quality of non-protected habitats

 Number of non-protected species

 Remarks

-Terraine Overall Score (T)
+Overall Score (T)

-Casia Faanan is Soctors Overall Score (1)
+Socio-Econon

-Socio-Econon Area available for agricultural
+Agriculture Area available for agricultural production

-Agriculture production

 Production conditions

 Variety of Agricultural Products

-Yield of one or more agricultural
+Yield of one or more agricultural products

-products

 Remarks

 Overall Score (T)

-Energy production capacity Overali Score (1)
+Energy Energy production capacity

-Energy

 Reliability of energy production

 Technical efficiency of energy production

 Carbon footprint

 Remarks

 Overall Score (T)

 Forestry Area available for wood production (including timber and biomass)

-Wood production conditions
+Forestry Wood production conditions

-Area available for non-wood
+Area available for non-wood production

 Non-wood production conditions

 Remarks

 Overall Score (T)

-Health Number of fatalities 0.0.0.00000 (1.)
+Health Number of fatalities

-People affected in their physical
+People affected in their physical health (injuries)

-health (injuries)

-People affected in their
+People affected in their mental/psycho-socio health (including stress)

-mental/psycho-socio health

-(including stress)

 Remarks

 Overall Score (T)

-Infrastructure Area available for build

-infrastructure (e.g. Residential

-housing, Urbanisation pattern,
+Infrastructure Area available for build infrastructure (e.g. Residential housing, Urbanisation pattern, Commercial/Industrial)

-Commercial/Industrial)

 Quality of the build infrastructure

-Capacity of Transportation

-Networks (e.g. roads, railways, waterways, ports, airports)
+Capacity of Transportation Networks (e.g. roads, railways, waterways, ports, airports)

-Reliability of Transportation
+Reliability of Transportation Networks

-Networks 1

-Capacity of critical Infrastructural

-Networks (energy, drinking water,

-sewage system, communication)
+Capacity of critical Infrastructural Networks (energy, drinking water, sewage system, communication)

 Reliability of critical Infrastructural Networks

 Remarks

 Overall Score (T)

 Tourism Quantity of recreational area

-Attractiveness of area for
+Attractiveness of area for recreation

-recreation

 Length of tourist season

 Remarks

 Overall Score (T)

+\ Current situation forms the Reference Situation

+much better than reference situation/current situation

-Current situation forms the Reference Situation much better than reference situation/current situation better than reference situation no impact (comparable to reference situation) worse than reference situation much worse than reference situation impact (better or worse than reference situation) depends on local situation potential huge impact (better or worse), however, this depends on local situation Not applicable
+better than reference situation

+better than reference situation

+no impact (comparable to reference situation)

+worse than reference situation

+much worse than reference situation

+impact (better or worse than reference situation) depends on local situation potential huge impact (better or worse), however, this depends on local situation

+NA Not applicable

-After filling in a (qualitative) score for each performance indicator (PI), a total score (T) for the environment and each sector can be calculated as a weighted average of the relevant performance indicators (this step is not included in Table 5-1).
+After filling in a (qualitative) score for each performance indicator (PI), a total score (T) for the environment and each sector can be calculated as a weighted average of the relevant performance indicators (this step is not included in Table 6-1).
 The overall performance of the innovation strongly depends on the weights assigned to each sector and for each indicator.
 A review of policy documents and discussion with local experts and stakeholders within a given market can help to assign weights to the sectors and criteria.
-When no differences in weights are foreseen between the sectors or indicators, then a weight of 1 is recommended (see Section 5.3 for an example (without weights assigned)).
+When no differences in weights are foreseen between the sectors or indicators, then a weight of 1 is recommended (see section 6.3 for an example (without weights assigned)).

-For several sectors it is possible to quantify or to monetize the impacts (see Section 5.2.4).
+For several sectors it is possible to quantify or to monetize the impacts (see 6.2.3).

 It is important to note that the application of the Impact Assessment Framework (as well as the TIF Tool) is an iterative process.
-Depending on the results for each indicator, the innovator may choose to optimize the design of his innovation prototype to reduce negative or promote positive impacts on the environment, or increase co-benefits in different sectors (Figure 5-1).
+Depending on the results for each indicator, the innovator may choose to optimize the design of his innovation prototype to reduce negative or promote positive impacts on the environment, or increase co-benefits in different sectors (Figure 6-1).
 After adjustments in the design, the innovation will probably perform better in the Impact Assessment Framework.

-Figure 5-1 Overview of the iterative process resulting from the Impact Assessment.
+Figure 6-1: Overview of iterative process resulting from the Impact Assessment.